Higher-order topological pumping and its observation in photonic lattices: Description of the model

-where $s(\theta) =L/3-A\cos(\theta)$ (for $A<L/3$) is the separation between neighboring waveguides within a unit cell, $L=50$ $\mu$m is the separation between unit cells [Fig.~\ref{fig:schematic}(a)], $A=2.2$ $\mu$m and $\delta n_0=0.05\times 10^{-3}$ are the amplitudes of modulation of the separation $s$ and the refractive index, respectively, and $\kappa=0.19$~$\mu$m$^{-1}$, $C=77$~cm$^{-1}$, and $\epsilon = 1.469 \times 10^4$~cm$^{-1}$ are experimental parameters at $\lambda=1555$~nm.
+where $s(\theta) =L/3-A\cos(\theta)$ (for $A<L/3$) is the separation between neighboring waveguides within a unit cell, $L=50$ $\mu$m is the separation between unit cells [Fig.~\ref{fig:schematic}(a)], $A=2.2$ $\mu$m and $\delta n_0=0.5\times 10^{-4}$ are the amplitudes of modulation of the separation $s$ and the refractive index, respectively, and $\kappa=0.19$~$\mu$m$^{-1}$, $C=77$~cm$^{-1}$, and $\epsilon = 1.469 \times 10^4$~cm$^{-1}$ are experimental parameters at $\lambda=1555$~nm.

 A plot of the energy bands for this process is shown in Fig.~\ref{fig:schematic}(e).
-Although bulk and edges are gapped (blue lines), there is a pair of gapless states that cross the energy band, which localize at $120^\circ$ corners (red and green lines) [most of the support of the corner states is in the `off-corner' waveguides marked by green and red colors in Fig.~\ref{fig:schematic}(a)].
-These states do not hybridize because they localize at opposite corners.
+Although bulk and edges are gapped (blue lines), there is a pair of gapless states that cross the energy band, which localize at $120^\circ$ corners (red and green lines) [most of the support of the corner states is in the ``off-corner" waveguides marked by green and red colors in Fig.~\ref{fig:schematic}(a)], see Ref.~\cite{noh2018} and Appendix~\ref{si:section:topophase}.
+These states do not hybridize at the beginning or end of the cycle because they localize at opposite corners.